cashubtc/nuts/exchange.md

 Version 1 supports:

 - one mint;
-- two or more participants in one atomic two-class exchange (any N-vs-M shape, e.g. one taker against one or more makers, or multiple makers on both sides);
+- two or more participants in one atomic two-class exchange (any N-vs-M shape);
 - exactly two existing asset classes, one offered per side;
-- exact, owner-precommitted blinded receive outputs;
+- owner-precommitted blinded receive outputs, with optional change outputs in the offer keyset and alternative output bundles for FAK-style orders;
 - per-asset-class conservation; and
 - one atomic commit (all participants settle or none).

-Version 1 does **not** support: a coordinator as a required party; cross-mint settlement; general N-way cycles (A wants B, B wants C, C wants A) that would require a solver; partial fills of one authorization; a mutable remaining balance; a venue-selected price or amount range; asset creation or destruction.
+Version 1 does **not** support: a coordinator as a required party; cross-mint settlement; general N-way cycles that would require a solver; asset creation or destruction.

 Separate `/v1/exchange` calls are independent: a failure or retry of one never rolls back another, since each is its own database transaction.